the brand name is Babcock Hall ice cream because it’s made by the Babcock Hall Dairy Plant, but an acceptable nickname is Babcock ice cream.

 although The is in its official name, use lowercase roman type for “the”; see CMS 8.168

-Use the registered mark; write the phrase in all caps; including THE is acceptable but not necessary.
-Sometimes context calls for usage such as the Purdue BADGER HUDDLE®, in which case the THE would not be capitalized.
+Use the registered mark; write the phrase in all caps; including the is acceptable.
+Sometimes context calls for usage such as the Purdue BADGER HUDDLE®.
 Never say just HUDDLES, but BADGER HUDDLE® tailgates is acceptable.
 Use the initial-capped (but not all-capped) Huddle on subsequent references to a BADGER HUDDLE®.
 Periods and commas go after the ®.
 The word huddle is lowercase when referring to a literal football huddle or a gathering that’s figuratively called a huddle.

 Badger Insider magazine (BI)